A full transcript of this video is available below.

 Read YouthCO's Letters

-....and consider writing your own!
-Use these letters as templates for your own!
+....and consider writing our own!
+Feel free to use these letters as templates for our own!

 Black Lives Matter